NaderNemati/Forex-Forecasting-by-simple-DNNs/README.md

-# Forex-Forecasting-by-simple-DNNs
-Machine learning algorithms have proven to be effective in predicting future OHLC prices.
-Previous research findings demonstrate the accuracy of machine learning algorithms in forecasting OHLC prices, thereby influencing price predictions.
-In our study, we employed FLF and Mean Square Error as loss functions and developed a deep neural network model using Convolutional Neural Networks.
-By incorporating multiple time frames into the training process, we aimed to minimize the disparity between actual and predicted prices.
-To achieve this, we compared the performance of our suggested model with other baseline models, including simple GRU, LSTM, and CNN models.
-This repository encompasses the implementation of deep neural networks, with each data sequence of size 70 being utilized to predict the 71st.
+# Forex Forecasting with Deep Neural Networks

+This repository hosts an exploration into the realm of Forex price forecasting using deep neural networks.
+Machine learning algorithms have demonstrated their efficacy in predicting future OHLC (Open, High, Low, Close) prices, offering valuable insights for price prediction.
+Our study centers around a deep neural network model, leveraging Convolutional Neural Networks (CNNs) and incorporating multiple time frames to minimize disparities between actual and predicted prices.

+## Motivation and Methodology

+In our research, we adopt the use of FLF (Fill Limit Forecasting) and Mean Square Error as loss functions to train our deep neural network model.
+By harnessing the power of Convolutional Neural Networks, we seek to capture intricate patterns within Forex price data.
+Our model's architecture is carefully designed to consider multiple time frames, enriching its understanding of the underlying trends.

+## Model Architectures Explored

-# Long-short Term Memory (LSTM)
+### Long Short-Term Memory (LSTM)

-The input to an LSTM consists of two components: the current input from the previous layer and the recurrent input from the previous time step.
-LSTM units are composed of three distinct parts: the forget gate, input gate, and output gate.
-The forget gate determines whether to retain or discard existing information in the cell state memory based on the total input.
-The input gate extracts new information from the total input and adds important information to the cell state memory, which is likely to be useful in future time steps.
-Finally, the output gate calculates the output from the cell state memory, taking into account the total input.
-This output is then transmitted to the next layer and also fed back to the LSTM unit itself through the recurrent connection.
+The LSTM, a well-established architecture, processes input through three gates: forget, input, and output.
+These gates collectively determine the flow of information, allowing the LSTM to capture both short-term and long-term dependencies.
+The LSTM's recurrent connections facilitate the retention of essential information over sequential time steps.

-# Gated Recurrent Unit (GRU)
+### Gated Recurrent Unit (GRU)

-When comparing GRU to LSTM, it is evident that GRU offers a more simplified structure and algorithm.
-While LSTM incorporates three gates, GRU utilizes only two.
-Despite sharing the input and forget gates with LSTM, GRU's lack of an output gate results in fewer parameters.
-Instead, GRU combines the forget gate and input gate, as well as the cell state and hidden state, into a single gate called the update gate and the rest gate, respectively.
-The update gate plays a crucial role in transferring relevant information from previous steps to future ones, while the rest gate handles the management of long-short term memory, determining whether to retain or discard information from the total inputs.
+In contrast to LSTM, the GRU offers a simplified structure by combining forget and input gates into an update gate and a reset gate.
+This streamlined design reduces parameter complexity while effectively managing long-short term memory.
+The GRU's ability to retain pertinent information while discarding noise enhances its performance in sequential data analysis.

-# Convolutional Neural Network
+### Convolutional Neural Network (CNN)

-Convolutional neural networks (CNNs) are commonly employed for solving visual tasks involving 2D and 3D data, such as image classification, object detection, and image segmentation.
-Additionally, one-dimensional convolutions can be effectively utilized for sequential data and time series analysis.
-CNN architectures consist of a series of interconnected convolutional and pooling layers, followed by fully-connected layers.
-The convolutional layers apply multiple filter kernels to the input signal, enabling the detection of informative local features.
-Subsequently, pooling layers employ subsampling operations, typically using maximum kernels, to reduce local redundancies and enhance the network's resilience to data variations.
-As the signal passes through these layers, the complexity of extracted features progressively increases, with higher convolutional layers identifying discriminative patterns that are well-suited for the final classification or regression performed by the fully-connected layers.
+Originally designed for image analysis, CNNs have been adapted for sequential data analysis, including time series forecasting.
+The architecture's convolutional and pooling layers progressively extract intricate features, culminating in fully-connected layers for classification or regression.
+One-dimensional convolutions enable effective processing of sequential data, facilitating pattern recognition in Forex price trends.

+## Repository Contents

+- `data/`: Preprocessed and normalized EURUSD dataset, along with train-validation-test splits.
+- `notebooks/`: Jupyter notebooks detailing model implementations, experimentation, and results.
+- `models/`: Saved model checkpoints and configurations for reproducibility.
+- `results/`: Quantitative and qualitative findings, including performance metrics and visualizations.
+- `src/`: Source code for data preprocessing, model architecture, training, and evaluation.

+## Usage

+To replicate our experiments and delve into the details of our models, refer to the Jupyter notebooks in the `notebooks/` directory.
+These notebooks provide step-by-step walkthroughs of data preprocessing, model construction, training, and evaluation.

+## Citation

+If you find this work valuable for your research or projects, kindly consider citing:

+## License

+This project is licensed under the [MIT License](LICENSE).

+---

+For inquiries or collaborations, please reach out to [Your Name](mailto:your.email@example.com).